-It sets out the justification for the proposed rezoning of the subject site at 20 Berry Street, North Sydney, to allow for a new commercial office building in the North Sydney CBD and in close proximity to the new Victoria Cross Metro Station.
-In order to achieve the vision outlined in this report, the following amendments to the NSLEP are required.
+It sets out the justification for the proposed rezoning of the subject site at 20 Berry Street, North Sydney, to allow for a new commercial office building in the North Sydney CBD and near the new Victoria Cross Metro Station.
+To achieve the vision outlined in this report, the following amendments to the NSLEP are required.

-- Rezone from B4 Mixed Use to B3 Commercial Core; and - Include a new "special area" on the south-eastern corner of 20 Berry Street of no less than 200 sqm in area and if desired by Council amend the maximum building height control for the site from RL145 to a maximum RL172 which would negate the need to use cl 6.3(3).
+- Rezone from B4 Mixed Use to B3 Commercial Core.
+It is accepted that this zone change is not 'required' to facilitate this PP however, it was requested by Council staff as a way to ensure and maintain employment GFA on the site into the future; and - Include a new "special area" on the south-eastern corner of 20 Berry Street of no less than 200 sqm in area; and - Amend the maximum building height control for the site from RL145 to a maximum RL172.